alphagov/govuk-design-system/src/components/tabs/index.md

 ## Research and testing

-This component is experimental because it has not yet been tried in research with users.
+This component has not yet been tried in research with users.

 The design, code and guidance here are based on recommendations from [Inclusive Components](https://inclusive-components.design/tabbed-interfaces/) and the [Nielsen Norman Group](https://www.nngroup.com/articles/tabs-used-right/) as well as user research findings and examples of tabs in the following services: